dgraph-io/dgraph/wiki/content/deploy/index.md

 ## Ports Usage

 Dgraph cluster nodes use different ports to communicate over gRPC and HTTP.
-User has to pay attention while choosing these ports based on their topology and deployment-mode as each port needs different access security rules or firewall.
+Users should pay attention while choosing these ports based on their topology and deployment-mode as each port needs different access security rules or firewall.

 ### Types of ports